macmullensantiago/Apuntes--/README.md

         and your own authority, even if you make some “mistakes” along the way, than always to look outside yourself for guidance.

+        The answer is that once you start meditating, breathing is no longer just breathing.
+When we start paying attention to our breathing on a regular basis, our relationship to it changes dramatically.

    ## Mindfulness
       * www.umassmed.edu/cfm Center for Mindfulness, UMass Medical School www.mindandlife.org Mind and Life Institute